mossprescott/moonface/README.md

 is chosen, rendered into an offscreen buffer (with rotation in increments of 90°), and then the "dark" portion of the disk is erased.

-That erasing now turns out to be the bottleneck, with lots of geometry to find the exact pixel boundaries of the moon's image for each row of the image, and then a `Dc.clear()` call.
+That erasing is fairly expensive, because we have to do `dc.setClip(); dc.clear()` once or twice on every single row.
+Now using a clever rasterization algorithm (Eberyly, 1999) to find the boundaries, which is a bunch of tricky code but much quicker than transforming pixel coords one at a time.

 The actual bitmap drawing is relatively quick, even with a rotation and scale transform involved.

 ## Limitations